 The annual New Market Ceremony and Review commemorates the bravery and sacrifice of the Cadets called to the battle at New Market in 1864 - forty-seven wounded, and ten who died on the field of honor- and to all of the Institute's alumni who have served our nation.

 The ceremony and parade is held at VMI.

 Due to the unique nature of this event, seating and viewing areas are limited to mainly along the academic row side of Letcher Avenue.
-There will be no parking or vehicle traffic allowed on Letcher Avenue during this time.
+There is no parking or vehicle traffic allowed on Letcher Avenue during this time.

 Order of Ceremony

 The Ceremonial Formation: The Corps of Cadets march from Barracks to the Parade Ground, forming two battalions centered on the statue Virginia Mourning Her Dead, at the base of which are buried cadets who died in the Battle of New Market.

-The Roll Call: The ceremony begins with the historic roll call of the ten cadets who died in the Battle, each name called by the Commander of the Company in which the New Market Cadet served.
-In response to each name called, a cadet appointed for the ceremony gives the traditional reply "Died on the field of honor.”
+The Roll Call: There ceremony begins with the historic roll call of the 10 cadets who died in the battle, each name called by the commander of the company in which the cadet served.
+In response to each name called, a cadet appointed for the ceremony gives the traditional reply: “Died on the field of honor.”
 The commanders of the companies of the Corps established since 1864 report for alumni who died in America’s wars since the Mexican-American War.
-The regimental commander then gives the full report to the Commandant.
+The regimental commander then gives the full report to the commandant.